FredZhang7/swift-share/README.md

 ## Key Features
 * 100% private and secure.
-* Drag and drop any number of files into a folder or nested folder at any level of the directory tree with a single click.
+* Drag and drop codebases (projects) into a target folder or nested folder at any level of the directory tree with a single click.
 * Download or delete files with a single click.
 * Download or delete folders and nested folders with a single click.
 * Create folders and nested folders by simply typing a name and pressing Enter.